-“Shall I wait, sir?” asked the driver, a young man completely defined by his oversized chauffeur’s uniform.
+“Shall I wait, sir?” asked the driver, a young man entirely defined by his oversized chauffeur’s uniform.
 He could have been anyone.

-The man remained standing at the curb of an unknown but posh district of the city.
+The man stood at the curb of an unknown but posh city district.
 He’d never been here before, even though he’d grown up in the exclusive penthouses overlooking the waters and parks of the metropolis.

-He was impeccably dressed in a charcoal suit with wide peak lapels, black calf leather double monk shoes and burgundy tie.
+He dressed impeccably in a charcoal suit with wide peak lapels, black calf leather double monk shoes, and a burgundy tie.
 In his right hand dangled a forgotten cigarillo as he pondered the situation, an ash worm slowly bending toward the sidewalk in despair.

 How had he never known about this place?

-He raised the invitation to a pale, clean shaven face with hazel eyes.
-It was printed on what could only be hand-made paper, dyed a deep rich red.
-Golden foil lettering raised up to meet his finger as it brushed across the rough but pleasant surface.
+He raised the invitation to a pale, clean-shaven face with hazel eyes.
+The sender had printed it on what could only be hand-made paper dyed a deep, rich red.
+Golden foil lettering rose to meet his finger as it brushed the rough but pleasant surface.
 The single-sided invitation had a short, simple message:

 Requests the pleasure of your company

 For the presentation of your personal tome

 622A Stormwater Blvd.